dannyvankooten/www.dannyvankooten.com/content/projects.md

 A WordPress plugin that adds various sign-up methods to ones WordPress website.
 I built the first version of this from [a hospital bed in Vietnam](/blog/2013/100-000-plugin-downloads-6-months-mailchimp-wordpress/) and it immediately turned into a rollercoaster of events.

-At the time of writing (2022) it has been downloaded well over 40 million times and is in active use on well over 2 million websites.
+At the time of writing (2022) it has been downloaded well over 52 million times and is in active use on over 2 million websites.

 [Website](https://www.mc4wp.com/) | [GitHub](https://github.com/ibericode/mailchimp-for-wordpress) | [Introduction post on my blog](/blog/2013/my-newest-wordpress-plugin-mailchimp-for-wp/)